burespe1/semantic-dictionary/drafts/DR_EU_2022-670/poor-road-conditions.md

 source: DR_EU_2022-670
 ---

-**Poor road conditions:**
-dynamic information disseminating the prevalence of poor conditions on a specific segment/section of a road link (or on the entire road link).
 >Poor road conditions may happen due to various reasons.
 For more details, please consult SRTI data categories.

 >The unambiguous description of poor road conditions requires the provision of information about the time of their occurrence and type (optionally).